Letters from Lodi

 Christina Lopez — Assistant winemaker, Acquiesce Winery & Vineyards

-What intrigued me about winemaking was the vast number of approaches, techniques, and perspectives that one can take towards a single goal.
+What intrigued me about winemaking was the vast number of approaches, techniques, and perspectives that one can take toward a single goal.
 This led me to seek as much knowledge as possible through harvests in Australia, New Zealand, Sonoma County, and Walla Walla, as well as to obtain a degree in Enology & Viticulture.
 My personal winemaking philosophies are built on these experiences, and I now have the opportunity to apply them here in Lodi where creative freedom is boundless.
 Yet this holds no weight if you disregard the vineyard.
 The Acquiesce vineyard is still relatively young, paired with the obscure varieties, information is scarce, so we are constantly learning, embracing, and adapting to its needs.
 I can’t wait to discover all its nuances and see each evolution reflected in the wines.

 Please look for our next post: The women winemakers of Lodi (part 2 — are male winemakers from Mars and women winemakers from Venuys?)